 9. Always Use Rebate Sites

 For online shopping, I never complete my order without going through a rebate or cash-back site.
-If you’re new to the idea of online rebates and cash back, you can read all about it here.
 You can even get cash back shopping on some categories on Ebay and Amazon.

-Ebates is my favorite cash back site because the minimum payout is only $5.01.
-When you sign up for Ebates and make your first $25 purchase, you’ll get a bonus $10 gift card to a popular merchant or a $5 credit in your account.
-It’s amazing how fast that 3% here and 6% there adds up.
+Rakuten is my favorite cash back site.
+When you sign up for Rakuten and make your first $30 purchase, you’ll get a bonus $30 bonus.
+It’s amazing how fast that cash back adds up.

 For many things on my list, I don’t move past step #4.
 As a need becomes more urgent, I will move down to other steps.
 Sometimes I go out of order, but with my target price still in mind.
 The key to making this strategy work well for you is to anticipate your needs.